equs-python/__equs__.Python/day-0-introduction-to-python/README.md

 from rand import random
 ```

-You can also be incredibly lazy and just import everything to the global namespace:
+You can also be incredibly lazy and just import everything to the global name-space:

 ```python
 from rand import *
 ```
-This may result in fiddly behaviour when two elements of the global namespace have the same name.
-Remembering that globals() is a dictionary, one of them will be overwritten, hence it's often much better to be more verbose.
+This may result in fiddly behaviour when two elements of the global name-space have the same name.
+Remembering that `globals()` is a dictionary, one of them will be overwritten, hence it's often much better to be more verbose.
 To be honest we're only really showing you this last one as an example of what not to do.

 A final Python library of incredible importance is the `this` library.